 Every phrase is open to interpretation.
-I find simple sayings have a tendency to dictate profound honesty.
-In one example, I was having coffee with a friend discussing our past year.
+Personally, I find simple sayings have a tendency to dictate profound honesty.
+For example, I was having coffee with a friend discussing our past year.
 In hindsight, twenty-four was both difficult in its own beautiful form.
-Throughout analyzing the overview of our challenges, we got into discussing the process of overcoming obstacles.
-My friend described her experiences using this phrase;
+Throughout analyzing our challenges, we got into discussing the process of overcoming obstacles.
+My friend described her experiences using this phrase:

 “You know… I’ve found that life sometimes needs to get worse for someone to experience the good.”

-Life is rich with extremes.
-In varying circumstances, we have to experience the bad to appreciate the good.
-If we weren’t exposed difficult obstacles, how would we gain steps towards self improvement?
+It’s true — life is rich with extremes.
+In various situations, we have to experience the bad to appreciate the good.
+If we weren’t exposed difficult obstacles, how would we gain steps towards self-improvement?

-I was contemplating something difficult during my most recent meditation.
-In this event, my issue was deeply personal.
-This event cultivated a wave of (what seemed to be) daily detriment.
-The daily begrudging of pushing onward, scraping by and forging forward resulted in personal exhaustion.
-Life was blinded with these daily difficulties.
-I would ask myself; “In moments of personal suffering, where is my light hiding?”
+Afterward, I was contemplating something difficult during a recent meditation.
+This moment cultivated a wave of (what seemed to be) daily detriment.
+The daily begrudging of pushing forward, scraping by, and moving on resulted in personal exhaustion.
+I asked; “In moments of personal suffering, where is my light hiding?”
 I chose to become a seeker to search deep within myself.

 The answer came with time: Choose to take everything as a lesson.

-I noticed the ending of “extremities” forged new understanding.
-Once I was comfortable with new types of understanding, healing came in its natural form.
-Focusing on understanding created a comfortable environment for an open mind.
-An open mind is a beautiful tool for personal healing.
+I noticed the ending of these extremities forged a new understanding.
+Once I was comfortable with these new outlooks, healing came naturally.
+Focusing on my inner understanding created a comfortable environment for an open mind — and an open mind is a beautiful tool for personal healing.

 If you are facing unwaveringly difficult circumstances, be present with your extremes.
-Gently reminder yourself we only have this moment.
-Therefore, we should celebrate the difficult process of healing.
-Once you understand your difficulties, and welcome them, everything will seek your alignment.
-I have never known a personal light that failed to shine out of darkness.
+Gently remind yourself that you only have this moment.
+Therefore, you should celebrate the difficult process of healing.
+Once you understand your difficulties and welcome them, everything will become aligned.
+I have never known a personal light that failed to shine after the darkness.
 In the end, you will always shine in your own time.

 Once the healing begins, the difficulties will dissipate.
-And when life decides to resurrects past circumstances, you will seek your flame of inner guidance.
+And when life decides to resurrect past circumstances, you can (and will) seek your flame of inner guidance.
 Let the light take its course; in the moment of better or worse.